greendevio/greendev/README.md

 You need to have been burned at least once to appreciate it.

 We know that there is no-silver bullet to modularity.

+But modularity is (as hard as it is) a safe pathway to tackle known issues with pervasive software everywhere:

+ * Security (know your boundaries)
+ * Stability (know the impact of changes)
+ * Discovery (know the capabilities)

 ## Origin